Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Introduction

-\qquad Being a deterministic dynamical system with finite state space for each vertex, any $\kappa$-color FCA trajectory $(X_{t})_{t\ge 0}$ on any finite graph $G=(V,E)$ must converge to a periodic limit cycle.
-Limit cycles can be either a synchronous or asynchronous periodic orbit, as illustrated in the examples of 6-color FCA trajectories in Figures \ref{ex1}.
-Note that $b(6)=2$ is the blinking state in this case, so every vertex of state $3,4,$ or $5$ with a state 2 neighbor stops evolving for 1 second and all the other vertices evolves to the next state.
+Being a deterministic dynamical system with finite state space for each vertex, any $\kappa$-color FCA trajectory $(X_{t})_{t\ge 0}$ on any finite graph $G=(V,E)$ must converge to a periodic limit cycle.
+Limit cycles can be an either synchronous or asynchronous periodic orbits, as illustrated in the examples of 6-color FCA trajectories in Figures \ref{fig:ex1} and \ref{fig:ex2}.
+Note that $b(6)=2$ is the blinking state in this case, so every vertex of state $3,4,$ or $5$ with a state 2 neighbor stops evolving for one iteration and all the other vertices evolve to the next state.
+For instance, in the examples in Figure \ref{fig:ex1}, the `post-blinking' colors are shown in gray, and whenever they are adjacent to a vertex of blinking color (yellow), they maintain the same color for one iteration.
+While all examples in Figure \ref{fig:ex1} synchronize, the three examples in Figure \ref{fig:ex2} do not.

-\qquad In \cite{lyu2015synchronization}, we have shown that for any $\kappa\ge 3$, arbitrary $\kappa$-coloring on finite paths synchronizes in finite time (Theorem 2).
-This result is pushed further on infinite paths in a joint work with David Sivakoff \cite{lyu2016synchronization}, in the sense that if the initial $\kappa$-coloring on the integer lattice $\mathbb{Z}$ is given at random according to the uniform product measure, then the probability that there is only one color on a fixed finite interval at time $t$ converges to 1.